cmisid/Karadoc/README.md

 ## Preprocessing

 We built a preprocessing tool for extracting raw data from the various media files that are available.
-The tool outputs CSV files into a *features/* folder which can be accessed for statistical analysis.
-The CSV files that we can extract are the following:
+The tool outputs CSV files into the `features/` folder which can be accessed for statistical analysis.
+The CSV files that we can extract are versionned so you can use them yourself.

-- **metadata**
-    - `features.csv`: filename, duration, explicit, licence, size, title, uploader_id, uploader_login
-    - `tf_description.csv`: term frequencies for the video descriptions
-    - `tf_keywords.csv`: term frequencies for the video keywords
-    - `tf_titles.csv`: term frequencies for the video titles
-- **shots**
-- **trans**
-- **videos**

 ## Notebooks

-Some analytics notebooks are available in the `notebooks` directory.
+Some analytics notebooks are available in the `notebooks/` directory.
 To edit them, you just need to do:

 ```sh
 $ jupyter notebook notebooks/
 ```

-## Traitement en minibatchs
+## Minibatch processing

 ![minibatchs](https://docs.google.com/drawings/d/1iAOM0KxzRnVMzs1XhLfxYdepDBjDmu3OimwHH7BBO5I/pub?w=960&h=846)